chassyflow/actions-workflow-run/README.md

 # Actions workflow run

-This GitHub action will allow you to easily execute Chassy workflows within your automation pipelines.
+This GitHub Action will allow you to easily execute Chassy workflows within your automation pipelines.

 # Environment